K4rlous/Java-Projects/README.md

 # Java-Projects

-A repository containing various Java projects, ranging from native Java applications to projects using frameworks like Spring and Hibernate.
+A repository containing various Java projects, ranging from native Java applications to projects using frameworks like Spring.

 ## Projects